fibo/games-of-life/README.md

 }
 ```

-You can check that the *verticalBlinker* evolves in the *horyzontalBlinker* and viceversa
+You may check that the *verticalBlinker* evolves in the *horyzontalBlinker* and vice versa

 ```
 for (var i = -1; i < 1; i++)